MizterB/RetroPie-Setup-Ubuntu/README.md

   - Leave selected: `Use an entire disk`
   - Leave selected: `Set up this disk as an LVM group`
   - Leave **unselected**: `Encrypt the LVM group with LUKS`
+  - **Note:** after installing Ubuntu, we recommend reviewing the logical volume configuration because it seems the installer does not configure the logical volume to use the full disk space amount (as you would expect from a RetroPie system).
 - Profile setup:
   - Your name: `pi`
   - Your server's name: `retropie`